 For an optimal viewing experience, it is recommended to view this website on the latest versions of IE, Firefox, Chrome or Safari.

 Being one of the leading foundation construction and site investigation companies in Hong Kong, we take our responsibility to protect the environment and preserve the earth's limited resources for future generations very seriously.
-To that end, we have implemented comprehensive Environmental and Energy Management Systems which establish the directives and goals of the Company.
+To that end, we have implemented comprehensive Environmental and Energy Management Systems which establish the policy, directives and goals of the Company.

 Some of our many environmental initiatives include continually expanding the professional qualifications of our environmental colleagues (e.g. BEAM Pro, LEED AP, MCIWEM, MHKIE, etc.), reducing our carbon footprint through energy conservation and waste recycling and promoting resources saving via the 3R concept (Recycle, Reuse and Reduce).
 In addition, we strive to make our business ever more sustainable through transparent measurement and reporting of environmental metrics.

-of fuel consumption
+of fuel consumption intensity

-of carbon emission
+of carbon emissions intensity

 Use timber from sustainable sources for all the temporary works in construction

-Use of Bio-diesel in our construction equipment
+Use of B5 bio-diesel in our construction equipment

 In the Redevelopment of Kwong Wah Hospital (Phase 1), Vibro was appointed to carry out demolition of various building blocks within the Hospital while allowing the hospital to maintain health services.
 To reduce environmental nuisances that may cause by the demolition work to hospital users, a primary school, a hotel and residential dwellings nearby, Vibro has integrated responsible environmental practices into its daily operations.